Here are some of the vacation ideas for first-time Lake Charlevoix visitors!

 From the other side of the lake, you can easily access Lake Michigan to enjoy the alternative shoreline.
 Or better yet, take for the scenic inland trail to check out Mt.
 McSauba Recreation and the Little Traverse Wheelway.
 Other excellent options are the Fisherman’s Island State Park and Charles Ransom Nature Preserve.

+Fruit shopping anyone?
 The countryside around Michigan is filled with orchards and farms where you can get fresh fruits.
-You’ll find fruit stands located near these mecca farms with options for ready to eat stuff or fruit to pick.
+You’ll find fruit stands located near these mecca farms with options for ready-to-eat stuff or fruit to pick.
 Some of the goodies you’ll find on these fruit stands include jams, pies, juices, cookies, etc.

 When you plan on going home, stop by the Outdoor Beerdsmen, Peninsula, and 52 Up North Weekends for some souvenirs.
 The brands you find here are extraordinary and elegant yet come at an affordable price.

-The lake of "the beautiful" connects to Lake Michigan, so a sunset sail from the former will take you to the latter.
+Sail to Lake Michigan.
+The lake of "the beautiful" connects to Lake Michigan via Charlevoix, so a sunset sail from the former will take you to the latter.
 You'll find charming boats around the lake and you get to choose the sailor you want to share your experience with.
 While taking in the charm, you can capture your adventure through pictures for memory.

 If you sail through the channel to Lake Michigan by evening, you can catch the sunset for that amazing kaleidoscopic view from one of the lighthouses!

-While in North Michigan, you might want to take the ironton ferry which crosses the 650-foot south arm of the lake.
-The ironton ferry makes the shortest ride in America and it allows visitors to experience firsthand the “Ripley’s Believe it or Not” history.
+While in Northern Michigan, you might want to take the Ironton ferry which crosses the 650-foot south arm of the lake.
+The Ironton ferry makes the shortest ride in America and it allows visitors to experience firsthand the “Ripley’s Believe it or Not” history.

-Book a tour-to-remember on the Train de North Michigan for a view of the fantastic landscape covering the countryside.
+Aboard Train de Charlevoix.
+Book a tour-to-remember on the Train de Northern Michigan for a view of the fantastic landscape covering the countryside.
 While Michigan may be covered with remoteness, you’ll be surprised at how grandiose the mountains, hills, and sea are from the rail cruise!

-North Michigan is indeed filled with a bountiful experience thanks to the extraordinary getaway places in the area.
+Northern Michigan has filled with a bountiful experience thanks to the extraordinary getaway places in the area.
 Traveling to the city will get you to the famous Lake Michigan that offers the best tour memories.

 As you’ve seen, there’re plenty of outdoor water sports you can engage in like swimming, fishing, kayaking, paddling, skiing, sailing, etc. Also, you can opt for outdoor activities like hiking or taking to the trails to try out your fat bike.